 This post may contain affiliate links.
 Please read my disclosure policy.

-Now it’s safe to combine the remaining mixture into the eggs.
+- Now it's safe to combine the remaining mixture into the eggs.
 Whisk and return the custard to the saucepan.
 Continue to cook, stirring frequently, until the mixture thickens slightly and coats the back of a spoon.
-You can also check by using a cooking thermometer and remove from the heat when it reaches 170-175 degrees.
+You can also check by using a cooking thermometer and remove from the heat when it reaches 170°-175°F.

 My bowl of ice cream is gone.
 Guess I’ll go fold some clothes or pay bills or something.
 Boohoo.
 Yeah, yeah – quit my whining!

 We had a very nice weekend.
 I got to play with my grandson Isaac while my daughter Allie and future daughter-in-law Callie picked out bridesmaid dresses!
 Such a fun time.
 We’re really excited for the upcoming ceremony in October.
 160 something days until their wedding.
 They have an app for that you know.
 It tells how many days, hours, minutes and seconds until she walks down the aisle.
 So cute.
 We also spent a few hours paddling around in our kayaks fishing and taking in the gorgeous weather.
 It was perfect.

 Hope you have a nice weekend too!
 And I hope you make this ice cream soon – so worth every single calorie!